latest nhpb_banner 1__compressed

 Help with Medical Bills

-The non-profits, government organizations and churches listed below specialize in trying to help low-income families stay in their home or apartment.
-In addition to emergency money to pay a portion of a residents rent or even a security deposit, there are also section 8 subsidies and free motel or hotel vouchers.
-Priority for rent relief in Las Vegas is given to families with children, senior citizens, disabled, veterans, and people who do have a job but have been hit with an unexpected hardship.
+The nonprofits, government organizations and churches listed below, which are mostly based in Henderson and Las Vegas, specialize in trying to help low-income families stay in their home or apartment.
+In addition to applications for emergency money to pay a portion of a residents rent or even a security deposit, there are also section 8 vouchers as a form of long term support and free motel or hotel vouchers, though both are limited and often have waiting lists.

 Places then help pay rent in Las Vegas and Clark County

-Clark County Social Service – This government agency has a number of financial assistance programs for the low income, unemployed, single moms, elderly and families faced with poverty.
-One of the main ones is emergency rental assistance, including eviction prevention services and placement into low income housing.
-A focus/mandate is on preventing homelessness of senior citizens in Clack County, and ensuring they have their rent, housing, and other needs addressed.
+Clark County Social Service, the main government agency, has a number of rent assistance programs for the low income, single moms, elderly and families faced with poverty.
+One of the main ones is emergency rental assistance, including eviction prevention services and placement into low income housing for qualified people.
+A focus/mandate is on preventing homelessness of senior citizens in Clack County.
 The locations to call or apply at are below.

 • The Main Office social service office is at 1600 Pinto Lane, Las Vegas, Nevada 89106 For information on rent relief for the low-income, call (702) 455-4270